 A few years later when TV was still the thing and gaming consoles like PS1 were battling N64, Cord the Beatmaker was rather staring at tiny AKAI S2000, MPC and CRT displays, head-nodding, turning the jogwheels, dreaming of a second turntable to complete his DJ setup - the true school, golden age hiphop way.
 Next mission - still as a school kid - was a self-released vinyl record with international distribution through a self-founded label – learning everything from scratch, only a few years before DJing went 99,9% digital, crazy fast and globalised anyway.

-Today, after his partner emigrated to the US, Cord the DJ is playing most of the ROBOSONIC shows alone.
-The house & techno driven sets and releases under this moniker are internationally recognised and performances in 40+ countries (and counting) reflect the universal appeal of a trademark sound they unleashed into the world.
+The house & techno driven sets and records under the R°° flag are internationally recognised and performances in 45+ countries (and counting) reflect the universal appeal of a trademark sound Robosonic unleashed into the world.
 North & South America, most European countries, South East Asia, China and Russia, Egypt down to South Africa, Dubai to Australia, Lebanon and Israel.
-Partly toured as a duo, partly on his own Cord has seen and pleased a few hundred stages, clubs and crowds over the last years.
-And with a string of new remixes and releases it seems that he won’t stop shedding club sweat and tears.
+Cord Labuhn has seen and pleased hundreds of stages, clubs and crowds over the last years.
+And with the string of new Robosonic releases through Defected, Kittball, Mother Recordings and more it becomes clear that he won’t stop shedding club sweat and tears.

 The zero point (#000) of the OUTTAKES series is the ‘SLEEP OUT’ mixtape - a carefully composed 3 hour set indulging in the tones and frequencies of sleep, representing this important human state in musical form – horizontal business.
-Two of his own productions ‘Gone Love’ & ‘Unter Deck’, which bookend this mixtape, are being released through the label as a wake-up call, followed by hypnotic beat science, hiphop infused electronica, songs, fragments, field recordings and probably some dance music in the future, that would not fit under any other label than: OUTTAKES.
+Two of his own productions bookend this mixtape: ‘Unter Deck’ was now released on the British label The Ambient Zone, the opener ’Gone Love’ (OUT 001) was released through Cords own structure as a wake-up call, followed by hypnotic beat science, hiphop infused electronica, songs, fragments, field recordings – and probably some dance music in the future – that would not fit under any other label than: OUTTAKES.

 Cord’s artful hybrids and organic blends, zone effortlessly between subversive underground culture, the high-heel house and hippie hoppie heaven.
 Must be the constant creative struggle, the universal love and a cartoonish crack up behind all his work, which resonates.
 “That's all Folks!”